Railways are generally good for three things:

 THINGS TO DO

-Besides the flea market shopping, dining, drinking and live music-ing, there’s a couple of regular events to check out too:
+Besides the flea market shopping, dining, drinking and live music-ing, Flat Iron Square hosts a number of regular events worth checking out too:

 MONDAY It’s quiz night in the main lodge, with cash prizes, bar tabs and prosecco to be won.